 - Parents (Exit Node): When my parents receive the message, all they know is that it came from my friend, but won’t have any information as to the origin of the message.
 Spoiler alert: unless I sign my name to it.

-This approach provides a lot of anonymity, and is the best option for those who are truly concerned about somebody following their internet traffic.
+This approach provides a lot of online anonymity, and as far as the Tor vs VPN comparison is concerned, is the best option for those who are truly concerned about somebody following their internet traffic.

-But Tor does have weaknesses.
+But the Tor browser does have weaknesses.
 Let’s take a look at a few of them.

-- Tor is Slow: Using Tor is slow, and that makes sense if you consider all that’s happening with the data when it passes through the Tor network.
+- Tor Browser is Slow: Using the Tor browser is noticeably slow, and that makes sense if you consider all that’s happening with the internet traffic when it passes through the Tor encrypted tunnel.
 So if you’re wanting to stream video content online, download large files, or do anything other than basic internet browsing or messaging, Tor is going to be frustrating to use.

-- Tor Traffic is Known: Because The Tor Project publishes the full list of exit nodes, there are a lot of online services that either block access to their website for anybody that comes from one of these exit nodes, or they force repeated security challenges such as CAPTCHA and others measures.
-This means that when using Tor, instead of having freer access to the internet, you may find yourself a bit more restricted.
+- Tor Traffic is Known: Because The Tor Project publishes the full list of of every exit node, there are many online services that either block access to their website for anybody that comes from an exit node IP address, or they force repeated security challenges such as CAPTCHA and others measures.
+This means that when using Tor browser, instead of having freer access to the internet, you may find yourself a bit more restricted.

-- It’s not 100% Private: And finally, as I preach over and over on this YouTube channel, no tool, no tool is 100% secure or 100% private, and there are still ways to pierce the veil of anonymity in Tor.
+- It’s not 100% Private: And finally, as I preach over and over on All Things Secured, no tool is 100% secure or 100% private, and there are still ways to pierce the veil of anonymity in the Tor network.
 Over the years, various security consultants and researchers have claimed ways to compromise the integrity of the Tor network.

-But this reliance on volunteers is precisely why the network hasn’t grown very fast over the past decade and it brings up legitimate concerns about who owns these nodes and why they’re willing to absorb the cost of running them for free.
+This reliance on volunteers is precisely why the network hasn’t grown very fast over the past decade and it brings up legitimate concerns about who owns both Tor entry nodes and exit nodes and why they’re willing to absorb the cost of running them for free.

 What is a Virtual Private Network (VPN)?

-This is often used by companies to allow remote employees or offices to plug into the primary company network, but the idea has since grown to include individuals like you and me who want to either hide our IP address or connect to the internet from a different location.
+This is often used by companies to allow remote employees or offices to plug into the primary company network, but the idea has since grown to include individuals like you and me who want to either hide our IP address, gain privacy from our internet service providers or connect to the internet from a different location.

-And that’s really what a VPN does best: hiding your IP address and changing your perceived geolocation.
+And that’s really what a VPN service does best: hide your IP address and changing your perceived geolocation.

-As I’ve made clear in another article about why you should stop using a VPN, the truth is that a virtual private network is best used to evade censorship, protect your IP address and or access georestricted content like Disney+, BBC iPlayer and more.
+As I’ve made clear in the past, the truth is that a VPN apps best used to evade censorship, protect your IP address and or access georestricted content like Disney+, BBC iPlayer and more.

 Advantages of VPN over Tor

-Unlike Tor, a VPN allows you to easily choose your exit node, which is better when trying to stream this kind of blocked content.
-You can configure a router VPN to control this node and stream content from any device.
+Unlike Tor servers, a VPN providers allow you to easily choose your exit node, which is better when trying to stream this kind of blocked content.
+You can configure a router with a VPN to control this node and stream content from any device.

-It’s also significantly faster for streaming content and easier to use not just on your browser, but for the entire internet connection on your device.
+VPN services are also significantly faster for streaming content and easier to use.
+It’s not just on web browsers, either; a VPN encrypts the entire internet connection on your device.

-On one hand, VPN encryption is extremely difficult to break, but on the other hand, as I’ve talked about before on this channel, using a commercial VPN is simply a shift of your trust away from your internet service provider and into the hands of the VPN company.
+On one hand, VPN encryption is extremely difficult to break, but on the other hand, using a VPN service to hide your IP address or for bypassing censorship is simply a shift of your trust away from your internet service provider and into the hands of the VPN provider.

-Most of these VPN companies seek to earn that trust through independent audits and no logs claims, but the truth is that the promise is just that, a promise.
+Most of these VPN providers seek to earn that trust through independent audits and no logs claims, but the truth is that the promise is just that: a promise.
 And there’s always a risk it could be broken.

-I’m comparing the two side by side here, but as I said at the very beginning, this really isn’t an apples to apples comparison.
-We’re comparing a decentralized privacy tool, Tor, with a centralized secure access tool, or VPN.
+I’m comparing Tor vs VPN side by side here, but as I said at the very beginning, this really isn’t an apples to apples comparison.
+We’re comparing a decentralized network tool, Tor, with a centralized VPN server.

 Alternatives to Tor and VPN for Privacy